Relationships Part 2: Effectively Communicating Your Illness

 How Others Can Help

-After you have given your summary in communicating your illness, the other person will most likely follow it up with a question or comment.
+After you have given your summary of your illness, the other person will most likely follow up with a question or comment.
 If they don’t, break the ice and ask if they have heard about it or know someone with it.
 This will spark a further conversation about it.

-In the follow-up discussion, mention the ways that are helpful to your healing while avoiding any requests that sound demanding or inconveniencing the other person.
-These ways will vary from person to person as well as the person to whom you are speaking.
+In the follow-up discussion, mention helpful ways to heal while avoiding requests that sound demanding or inconveniencing the other person.
+These ways will vary from person to person and from the person to whom you are speaking.

-In my case, having help with the kids or having nights out with a friend is important to my well-being.
-Swapping playdates or babysitting duties with another couple for date night is a great way for me to get that time away from the kids.
+In my case, having help with the kids or having nights out with a friend is essential to my well-being.
+Swapping playdates or babysitting duties with another couple for date night is an excellent way for me to get that time away from the kids.
 Find out what works for you and convey that to the other person.

 accepting help from others reminder #acceptinghelp #beingfibromom #fibromyalgia